brwyatt/Cloud-Fail2Ban/README.md

-# F2B_Lambda
+# Cloud Fail2Ban
-Fail2Ban implementation in AWS Lambda to parse logs from CloudWatch
+Fail2Ban implementation to parse logs streamed from CloudWatch in Lambda, and push bans to SNS topics